China coking coal futures jump on tight supply, demand hopes

 Resumption of production at blast furnaces and the use-up of Australian coal could keep supply tight in China, they said.

-The most-active coking coal futures on the Dalian Commodity Exchange DJMcv1, for May delivery, soared 4.3% to 2,627 yuan a tonne, as of 0306 GMT, the highest since end-October 2021.
+The most-active coking coal futures on the Dalian Commodity Exchange DJMcv1, for May delivery, ended up 5% to 2,647 yuan ($418.07) per tonne, the highest closing price since Oct.
+27.

-Coke prices on the Dalian bourse DCJcv1 were up 2.8% at 3,363 yuan per tonne, after rising as much as 3.1% earlier in the day.
+Coke prices on the Dalian bourse DCJcv1 jumped 3.6% to 3,389 yuan a tonne at close.
+They gained up to 3.8% earlier in the session.

-Benchmark iron ore futures DCIOcv1 rose for the first time in six sessions after regulators' price containing measures last week.
-They inched up 0.4% to 678 yuan a tonne.
+Benchmark iron ore futures DCIOcv1 rose for the first time in six sessions after regulators' price-containing measures last week.
+They were traded range-bound in morning session and soared 4.7% to 707 yuan a tonne when market close.

 "As the Winter Olympics had finished, (steel) production curbs will continue to improve... (but) policies will still pressure iron ore prices in the short term," said GF Futures.